grgcombs/code-challenges/README.md

 4. How would you reimplement NSMutableDictionary?

 5. How would you restructure an array of strings to be searchable by prefix.
 Minimize the processing in cases where the user is live-typing in a search bar over a tableView of your strings.
+(Build a Radix Tree, or "Prefix Tree")

 6. Given a single-linked list, how would you find the Nth mode from the end?